yongdd/langevin-fts/README.md

 Langevin Field-Theoretic Simulation (L-FTS) for Python

 # Features
 This is not just an application, but it contains a library for polymer field theory simulations.
 The most time-consuming and common routines in polymer field theory simulations are the computation of stresses, partition functions and concentrations of polymers in external fields.
 These routines are written in C++/CUDA and provided as python classes in this library.
-With these classes, you can write your own programs using python language.
-It requires a little programming, but your applications can be easily customized and extended by adopting numerous useful python libraries.
+With these classes, you can write your own programs using python language, and your applications can be easily customized and extended by adopting numerous useful python libraries.
 Moreover, it automatically optimize the computation of chain propagators for any mixture of arbitrary acyclic branched polymers.
 You can focus on development of your applications rather than tedious optimization for branched polymers.
 This library supports following features:
   * Any number of monomer types
   * Arbitrary acyclic branched polymers (**beta**)
   * Arbitrary mixtures of block copolymers and homopolymers (**beta**)